 - clean skin and draw up appropriate medications

 - local anesthesia along the needle track

 - apply dressing/ band-aid

-In fluoroscopy, either an ‘eye of the needle’ approaches can be used - parallel to the x-ray beam making the needle look like a dot, or an ‘oblique’ approach, which are out-of-plane with the x-ray beam, and the needle will look like a line.
+In fluoroscopy, either an ‘eye of the needle’ approach can be used - parallel to the x-ray beam making the needle look like a dot, or an ‘oblique’ approach, which are out-of-plane with the x-ray beam, and the needle will look like a line.
 In ultrasound-guided procedures, the needle should be visualized entering the joint 2.

 Extension tubing should be used in fluoroscopic procedures, so contrast can be injected under direct observation and thus avoiding exposing the practitioner's hands.